The Sphere Packing Bound via Augustin's Method: Introduction

 Shannon, Gallager, and Berlekamp \cite[Thm.
-2]{shannonGB67A} published the first rigorous proof of the SPB for arbitrary discrete stationary product channels\footnote{Recently, Dalai gave an account of the earlier results in \cite[Appendix B]{dalai13A}.} (DSPCs).
-The following year Haroutunian \cite[Thm.
-2]{haroutunian68} published an alternative proof that holds for arbitrary stationary product channels (SPCs) with finite input alphabets.
+2]{shannonGB67A} published the first rigorous proof of the SPB for arbitrary discrete stationary product channels\footnote{Recently, Dalai gave an account of the earlier results in \cite[Appendix B]{dalai13A}.} (DSPCs) in 1967.
+Haroutunian \cite[Thm.
+2]{haroutunian68} published an alternative proof that holds for arbitrary stationary product channels (SPCs) with finite input sets in 1968.
 In \cite{haroutunian68}, Haroutunian expressed the sphere packing exponent in an alternative form, which he proved to be equal to the one in \cite{shannonGB67A}.
-The next year, Augustin published yet another proof of the SPB that holds for ---possibly non-stationary--- product channels with arbitrary (i.e. possibly infinite) input sets, \cite[Thm.
-4.7]{augustin69}.
+Augustin published yet another proof of the SPB that holds for ---possibly non-stationary--- product channels with arbitrary (i.e. possibly infinite) input sets, \cite[Thm.
+4.7]{augustin69} in 1969.
 Augustin's SPB \cite[Thm.
 4.7a]{augustin69} holds even for product channels with infinite channel capacity.
 In the same article, Augustin also established a SPB with a polynomial prefactor \cite[Thm.
 4.8]{augustin69}, under a hypothesis that is satisfied by all DSPCs.